-- 41 A person who may make a confirmation statement - (a) may make the confirmation statement only after assessing the tenant and the tenant's circumstances and, if applicable in respect of household violence, the occupant and the occupant's circumstances, and - (b) must make the confirmation statement based on - (i) the standards of their profession or the generally accepted practices of their professional role, and - (ii) relevant knowledge and professional judgment.
+- (a) may make the confirmation statement only after assessing the tenant and the tenant's circumstances and, if applicable in respect of household violence, the occupant and the occupant's circumstances, and - (b) must make the confirmation statement based on - (i) the standards of their profession or the generally accepted practices of their professional role, and - (ii) relevant knowledge and professional judgment.

 [en.
 B.C.
 Reg.
-278/2016, Sch. s.
+278/2016, Sch., s.
 5; am.
 B.C.
 Reg.
 116/2020, s. (c).]